open-aac/openaac.org/knaac-awards/2025/index.md

   lift everyone in the world of AAC!
 </p>

-<p>Thank you for taking time to review all the nominees.
-Please make sure to give each nominee your fair consideration!
-Once voting has concluded we will compile the results and share them here on this page.
-The final awards will be given based on a combination of public vote and input from our panel of judges, with a majority of weight going to the public vote.
-This year's judging panel consists of 8 judges who include AAC users, practitioners, family members of AAC users, and community advocates.

 <div style='display: none; width: 400px; margin: 0 auto; max-width: 100%;'>
   <a href="https://docs.google.com/forms/d/e/1FAIpQLSfB--Py9xp5lGdZ9hAkXsJOx9e16dUqkyArwSvG4usPxFh9zw/viewform?usp=dialog" class="button fit special" style='font-size: 20px; height: 90px; line-height: 25px; padding: 20px 10px;'>Vote for the<br/>knAAC Awards Nominees</a>